Education Law: Public K-12

 Litigation

-OUR EDUCATION LAW GROUP
+OUR EDUCATION LAW TEAM

 OUR COMMITMENT TO SCHOOL CLIENTS

 Bowles Rice actively supports public education.
 We volunteer hundreds of hours for public education each year.
 Some attorneys and staff are Read Aloud volunteers.
 Some mentor students.
 Still others are instrumental in meeting the firm’s commitments to schools as their Partner in Education.
-The firm is an active supporter of The Education Alliance, its EdTalks series and its annual West Virginia Education Summit, which serves as a venue for leaders of business, the Legislature, public education and local communities to discuss collaborations to achieve education excellence.
+The firm is an active supporter of The Education Alliance, its EdTalks series, and its annual West Virginia Education Summit, which serves as a venue for leaders of business, the Legislature, public education, and local communities to discuss collaborations to achieve education excellence.

 On an individual level, we place a high priority on client access, providing our education clients with convenient ways to contact our attorneys 24/7.
 The Education Law Team lawyers adjust their schedules to meet the needs of school districts, often working after hours when most school boards meet.
 Always willing to attend hearings, meetings and trainings in person, we also try to identify opportunities to save travel expense by participating virtually using on-line tools and other cost-saving technologies.